garrandall/popular-music-data/tracks/the-same-old-me-guy-mitchell.md

 I've tried ev'rything to drive you from my heart
 But the mem'ry of you makes me feel so blue
-And with ev'ry heartbeat I can feel the teardrops start So you'll always find me waitin' here for you
+And with every heartbeat I can feel the teardrops start So you'll always find me waitin' here for you